dansteingart/without_the_hot_air/pages_md/SEwtHA_15.md

 In Chapter H, I explore this idea further, by looking at the weight of Britain’s imports.
 Leaving aside our imports of fuels, we import a little

-<span class="figurenumber">Figure 15.10</span>.
+<div class='caption'><span class="figurenumber">Figure 15.10</span>.
 Part of the reverse-osmosis facility at Jersey Water’s desalination plant.
 The pump in the foreground, right, has a power of 355 kW and shoves seawater at a pressure of 65 bar into 39 spiral-wound membranes in the banks of blue horizontal tubes, left, delivering 1500 m<sup>3</sup> per day of clean water.
-The clean water from this facility has a total energy cost of 8 kWh per m<sup>3</sup>.
+The clean water from this facility has a total energy cost of 8 kWh per m<sup>3</sup>.</div>

 <img src="figure341.png" width="101" height="45" />